 Notes

-- Make Wells for the Eggs: Use the back of a spoon to create small wells in the sauce before adding the eggs, this helps them cook evenly.
+- Make wells for the eggs: Creating small wells in the sauce keeps the eggs from spreading and helps them cook evenly.